What’s the best student bank account in Australia?

 Extra perks

 Does the account offer any extra perks, such as a cash back offer or the ability to collect points?
+Some acounts will offer special benefits for full-time students, like discounts at partnering brands.
 These aren't mandatory when choosing an account, but they're definitely nice to have.

 How do I apply for a student bank account?